 Estate and Inheritance Taxes

 Since retirees are in the last third of their lives they should be thinking of their estates.
-Fifteen states and D.C. have an estate or inheritance tax; New Jersey and Maryland have both.
+Seventeen states and D.C. have an estate and/or inheritance tax; Maryland has both.
 A few of these are in synch with the federal estate tax; they come into play with estates over $5.450 million (2016).
 However some, particularly in the Northeast, start taxing estates at much lower levels.
 Those states should not be viewed as retirement-friendly, at least for people with larger estates.
 They include Connecticut, Illinois, Iowa, Kentucky, Maine, Minnesota, Nebraska, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, Vermont, and Washington.

 Encouragements that go beyond taxes